 I am a huge fan of watercolor, I created this brain dump with watercolor pens and a Staedtler pen!

-Here is one of my first braindumps, I didn’t fill it, but I needed to get some ideas down on paper!
+Here is one of my first braindump layouts.
+The layout didn’t get filled, but I needed to get some ideas down on paper!

 My favorite part about this brain dump by Mariam Poppins is that is it categorized!
 I love a well-organized layout!

-This layout is the perfect example of using colors to organize a brain dump page.
-Each color is a new thought!
+This layout is the perfect example of using colors to organize the page.
+Each new thought is represented by a different color.

 This brain dump by @seed_successful_you is unique because of the lines that have been combo’ed with bullet thoughts.
 I love the details as well!

 This brain dump by SpaceandQuiet works similar to the mind map idea I mentioned before.
 It also provides checkboxes and plenty of open space!

 Braindump Unknown Author

 I absolutely love this brain dump, but I cannot find the creator!
 I love how bold and creative the lettering is!

 All of the thoughts have been blurred from this one.
 Regardless, I love the incorporation of the brian doodle and quote.
 Again, I could not find